-With Wow Air and Iceland Air now serving the USA, it has opened a whole new door for cheap transatlantic flights to Europe (and therefore England)!
+With PLAY airlines and Iceland Air now serving the USA, it has opened a whole new door for cheap transatlantic flights to Europe (and therefore England)!
+Wondered what is Iceland like in April?
 Whether you’re going to Iceland to explore the country or just to use it as a stopover for an onward flight, here are some practical tips that I picked up during my trip to Iceland in April.

 Visiting Iceland in April

 Temperatures average 4c/39f.
-During my visit I had 4 days of constant cloud cover and a lot of drizzle and a temperature somewhere around zero.
-Flying in on a budget airline, I was only travelling hand luggage so these were tricky conditions to pack for in just a backpack.
+During my visit I had 4 days of constant cloud cover.
+There was a lot of drizzle and a temperature somewhere around zero.
+Flying in on a budget airline, I was only travelling hand luggage.
+So these were tricky conditions to pack for in just a small backpack.

-My biggest tip would be to wear layers and MAKE SURE your coat is actually waterproof before you leave (turns out my ‘showerproof’ coat wasn’t actually very waterproof!).
-I’ll talk more about the places I visited further down, but by being in layers it meant that while driving around the island, I could strip down the wet outer layers and attempt to dry them by hanging them up in the car while driving to the next stop.
+My biggest tip would be to wear layers.
+MAKE SURE your coat is actually waterproof before you leave (turns out my ‘showerproof’ coat wasn’t actually very waterproof!).
+By being in layers it meant that while driving around the island, I could strip down the wet outer layers and attempt to dry them by hanging them up in the car while driving to the next stop.
 It made the journey a little more comfortable!

 Driving conditions around Iceland in April